DroneBetter/ChessPieceVision/README.md

 10. Queen

 ## Credits
-[@failedxyz](https://scratch.mit.edu/users/failedxyz) on Scratch for the only [implementation of the Sieve of Atkin](https://scratch.mit.edu/projects/17456670/) I found there, used in the huygens (speed isn't very necessary because primes are computed prior).
+[@failedxyz](https://scratch.mit.edu/users/failedxyz) on Scratch for the only [implementation of the Sieve of Atkin](https://scratch.mit.edu/projects/17456670/) I found there, used to generate moves for the huygens (speed isn't very necessary because primes are computed prior).

 [User:Cburnett](https://en.wikipedia.org/wiki/User:Cburnett) on Wikipedia for the [SVG chess pieces](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces).